How To Use Speech Recognition in Windows XP

 For additional information about speech recognition engines, click the article number below to view the article in the Microsoft Knowledge Base:

-How to Install and Configure Speech Recognition in Windows XP
+306537 How to Install and Configure Speech Recognition in Windows XPback to the top

 To train the speech recognition engine, follow these steps: